huuxxx/huuxxx/README.md

 - 🤖 View my portfolio hux-dev.com
 - 📫 Reach me hux@hux-dev.com

 All my code is free for use.
-You may find some more content over on my blog 😄
+You can find more content over on my blog 😄